nemosminer/NemosMiner/README.md

       This shows less switching than following Current Estimate and more switching that following the 24hr Actual.
       Better profitability.

-   Earnings Tracker
+   Earnings Tracking

-      Displays BTC/H and BTC/D as well a estimation of when the payment threshold will be reached.
+      Displays BTC/H and BTC/D as well a estimation of when the pool payment threshold will be reached.
       Supported pools:
             ahashpool
             zergpool